 The course format is a unique experiential learning opportunity to optimize the educational experience learned in the Blackboard module and 25-hours of hands-on shadowing under the supervision of certified Mayo Clinic massage therapy staff.

-*For the safety of our patients, students, and faculty, the on-site experiential learning component will be held virtually during the COVID-19 pandemic.
+For the safety of our patients, students, and faculty, the on-site experiential learning component will not be held during the COVID-19 pandemic.

 Upon conclusion of this course, participants should be able to:

 - Translate the massage therapist's role as part of the integrative health care team into an acute care setting

 - Incorporate knowledge and skills of integrative health practices utilized by massage therapists in an acute care setting

 - Integrate the practical skills needed for the massage profession into a medical setting and apply them in an appropriate, safe, effective, and compassionate manner with patients and health care staff

 - Describe the role and professional boundaries of a massage therapist in the health care environment

 - Demonstrate proper body mechanics and communication skills while providing massage therapy to patients

 - Apply hospital-based policies relating to safety and infection control

 Learn more about the facilities and faculty for the Hospital-Based Massage Therapy Course.